An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

 where $q_{\delta,\ell,m,i}$ are degree $\delta-2m-2i$ homogeneous polynomials which are universal functions of the constants given in Theorem \ref{thm:MainThm}. \end{thm}

-We note that a similar result can also be achieved by the methods of this paper without the assumption that $b^1(X)=0$ and $z=h^{\delta-2m}x^m$, but the resulting expression becomes considerably more complicated.
-While the precise expression for the intersection number in \eqref{eq:LinkIntersectionFormula} is still unknown, we note the following important result, referred to as the `multiplicity conjecture' in \cite{FL2b,FKLM, FLLevelOne}, which holds even without the simplifying assumptions.
+We note that a similar result can also be achieved by the methods of this monograph without the assumptions that $b_1(X)=0$ and $z=h^{\delta-2m}x^m$, but the resulting expression \eqref{eq:LinkIntersectionFormula} becomes considerably more complicated.
+While an explicit formula for the intersection number in \eqref{eq:LinkIntersectionFormula} is still unknown in general, many special cases have been computed in \cite{FL2b,FLLevelOne,FL6, FL7, FL8} under additional hypotheses.
+However, the following important result, referred to as the \emph{Multiplicity Conjecture} in \cite{FL2b,FKLM, FLLevelOne}, holds without any additional hypotheses.
+When $b_1(X)>0$, we write